-Deputy's Findings of Fact and Conclusions of Law pursuant to section 120.57(1)(1), Florida Statutes, and based on competent, substantial evidence and that the proceedings on which the findings were based complied with the essential requirements of the law.
+A review of the record reveals that the Findings of Fact contained in the Recommended Order are based on competent, substantial evidence and that the proceedings on which the findings were based complied with the essential requirements of the law.
 The Special Deputy's findings are thus adopted in this order.
 The Special Deputy's Conclusions of Law reflect a reasonable application of the law to the facts and are also adopted.